iterative/dvc.org/content/docs/start/experiments.md

 The biggest difference to previous stages in our pipeline is in two new
 sections: `metrics` and `plots`.
 These are used to mark certain files containing experiment "telemetry".
-Metrics files contain simple numeric values (e.g. `AUC`) and plots files contain matrices and data series (e.g. `ROC` or model loss plots) that are meant to be visualized and compared.
+Metrics files contain scalar values (e.g. `AUC`) and plots files contain matrices and data series (e.g. `ROC curves` or model loss plots) that are meant to be visualized and compared.

 > With `cache: false`, DVC skips caching the output, as we want `scores.json`
 > and `prc.json` to be versioned by Git.